GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 The Treasury sold $21 billion in 10-year notes on Wednesday, the second sale of $64 billion in new coupon-bearing supply this week.
 It will also sell $13 billion in 30-year bonds on Thursday.

-In the latest out of Washington, Republicans and Democrats floated the possibility of a short-term increase in the debt limit to allow time for broader negotiations on the budget.

-The slight shift in tone was aided by a column by House Budget Committee Chairman Paul Ryan of Wisconsin, who urged a negotiated end to the stalemate but did not mention Republican demands for linking changes in the federal healthcare law with government funding.

-The nomination of Janet Yellen to head the Federal Reserve lent a modest boost to the dollar.
-The 67-year-old is seen largely sticking to Ben Bernanke's policies aimed at boosting economic activity.
+The expected nomination of Janet Yellen to head the Federal Reserve had a modest effect on markets, meanwhile, given the political wrangling in Washington that could lead a U.S. debt default within the next few weeks.

+The 67-year-old Yellen is seen largely sticking to Ben Bernanke's policies aimed at boosting economic activity.

 "The markets are finding consolation in Yellen's expected nomination because that at least puts the monetary policy on a more certain, or at least, a more familiar path," said Anastasia Amoroso, global market strategist at J.P.
 Morgan Funds in New York.

 European shares hit a one-month low.
-The MSCI's world index was down 0.2 percent.
+The MSCI's world index was flat, recovering from a Sept.
+9 low.

 DOLLAR UP, COMMODITIES DOWN

-The dollar rose from an eight-month low against major currencies, riding on the sentiment from Yellen's impending nomination and hopes that U.S. lawmakers will eventually reach an agreement on the budget..F
+The dollar rose from an eight-month low against major currencies, riding on the sentiment from Yellen's impending nomination and hopes that U.S. lawmakers will eventually reach an agreement on the budget.

 Congress must come up with a deal by Oct.
 17, when Treasury Secretary Jack Lew has said the government will run out of money to pay its bills.